realcwl/realcwl.github.io/content/posts/rlhf_to_ipo.md

 ---
 author: ["Weilun Chen"]
-title: "From RLHF to DPO and IPO"
+title: "From RLHF to Direct Preference Learning"
 date: "2024-07-04"
-description: "How does RLHF works under the hood, and how can we get rid of it?
-(Or can we?)"
+description: "How does RLHF and DPO/IPO works under the hood, and where the limitation is?"
-tags: ["machine learning", "LLM", "Reinforcement Learning"]
+tags: ["LLM", "Reinforcement Learning"]
 math: true
 ShowToc: true
 ---

-I think by now every one should already understand that the state-of-the-art LLM models are trained with massive human quality feedback.
+It's well known that the state-of-the-art LLM models are trained with massive human quality feedback.
 This feedback is either coming from a massive rater pool, or can come from the end users implicitly (sometimes explicitly as well.. remember when ChatGPT [presents](https://snipboard.io/O1mE5u.jpg) you 2 responses to choose from?).

-This [video](https://youtu.be/zjkBMFhNj_g?si=LaoFxRBqdKuKRdJD&t=1262) talks about RLHF very briefly and you can checkout for a refresher.
-The content below requires you to have a rough understanding of this algorithm.
+However, I found that there are many subtleties for one to truly understand what's going on under the hood.
+This is a blog to capture my understanding of the RLHF algorithm, and how it evolves into rewardless model such as DPO and IPO.

 ## A quick recap of RLHF